Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Peripheral neuropathy is a disease of the nerves in your feet.
-It may make you unable to sense pain.
-Lack of pain makes you more likely to injure yourself without knowing it.
+Peripheral neuropathy is a disease of the nerves.
+It most often starts in your feet and may also eventually affect the arms.
+It can affect sensory, motor, or both functions.
+It may cause pain or make you unable to sense pain.
+Sometimes, weakness occurs as well.
+Lack of pain and weakness makes you more likely to injure yourself without knowing it.
 But you can learn ways to protect your feet from injury.

 Nerves in your feet carry signals to your brain.
 Your brain reads those signals and interprets them as sensations.
-When nerves in your feet are diseased, signals may never reach the brain.
-Or, signals may be confused.
-The result may be a lack of feeling in your feet or other symptoms of peripheral neuropathy.
+When nerves in your feet are diseased, signals may be disrupted or changed.
+The result may be a lack of feeling (numbness) in your feet or other symptoms, such as tingling or pain.